gabrielchiba/crypto_list/README.md

-# crypto_list
+# Crypto List

-A Simple Crypto Listing App
+A Simple Crypto Listing App built with Flutter that show prices and other information of the most popular cryptocurrencies.

 ## Instructions

-The Api keys is stored in a .env file with the following structure:
+By default the Api Key is stored in a .env file.

+It's necessary to create it with the following structure:
 ```dotenv
    CMC_API = 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'
    ```